-Update your book nook with this illustrated guide on bookshelf organization and design.
+Update your book nook with this illustrated guide on bookshelf decorating, organization, and design.
 Find the persona you identity with most (The Creative, The Minimalist, The Decorator, The Collector, or The Academic) and apply our tips to create a fabulous bookshelf.

 Technique: Books by color

 Ditch the alphabetization and arrange your books by color.
 It will catch your eye every time you walk in the room.